 The centralized project management office (PMO) comes into direct conflict with the digital business where traditional lines become blurred.
 A traditional PMO is a top-down command structure for delivering software projects.
-A digital business does away with that age-old power structure and even lets business units manage their software development projects without IT assistance.
+Digital business does away with that age-old power structure and even lets business units manage their software development projects without IT assistance.

 While part of me can understand one view that says digital business is going to end project management.
 But what I really see is how digital business democratizes project management.
 Yes, the PMO as we know it might be gone, but cloud-based project management applications will enable project team members to enter and interact with project information in real-time, and in visual formats that are helpful and accessible to them.
 In turn, project managers and executive stakeholders can set up personalized views into project schedules and information as they need them.

 Once upon a time, organizations had a centralized IT department that supported the various business units and departments—from engineering and marketing to accounting and support.
 The migration of business systems to the cloud, along with mobile app clients for those cloud platforms, Bring Your Own Device (BYOD), and DIY app development, is going to making it easy for business departments to fend for themselves.

 I’ve reviewed some of these apps and DIY app development tools in the past for clients.
 While these tools may never replace some enterprise applications, they are good enough in 2016.
 Give some of these tools another few versions and it might be a very digital business-friendly story including shorter development timelines and less reliance on programmers.